fdunnington/README-Generator/README.md

   ## Installation:
-  To use this app you will need to set install node and npm in your local dev environment.
+  To use this app you will need to first install node and npm in your local dev environment.

 **Step 1:**
 Install node.js (https://nodejs.dev/en/download/)